gass-git/tip-me-dash/README.md

 ### This project pretends to:

 *   Help grow DASH awareness and network by sparking netizens curiousity.
-*   Present people a new and better option for sending tips through the internet.
+*   Expose people a new and better option for sending tips through the internet.
 *   Educate crypto outsiders in a simple manner about Dash.
 *   Showcase Dash advantages over other systems of money.